How do organs measure and control their size?

 We investigate how information is converted into growth, during organ development and regeneration of zebrafish fins, by looking into three biophysical mechanisms of cell communication:

 Electrical ion flows – to study the propagation of ion flows as triggers for growth acceleration.

 Chemical signaling gradients – to test whether cells can detect the fold-change of morphogen concentration gradients over time.

 Mechanical forces – to investigate how growth anisotropy can link mechanical forces to stereotypical organ pattern.

-By performing quantitative live imaging and generating new molecular tools, we are exploring the mechanisms that contribute to gradient scaling in vertebrates.
+By performing quantitative live imaging and generating new molecular tools, we are exploring the mechanisms that contribute to organ proportions and scaling in vertebrates.